okuoku/nanocpu/README.md

 It is based on MCPU ( https://github.com/cpldcpu/MCPU/ ) but extended with:

  - 14 bits address bus
- - 8 bits page registers for program and data
+ - 8 bits slice registers for program and data
+ - 6 bits addressed "slice" as basic program/data unit
- - fixed "scratchpad" page for data
+ - fixed "scratchpad" slice for data
- - fixed "reset handler" page for program and data
+ - fixed "reset handler" slice for program and data
  - 4 additional opcodes to control these extensions
-   - `LCP` - Load Code Page - Load ACC to code page register
+   - `LPS` - Load Program Slice - Load ACC to program slice register
-   - `LDP` - Load Data Page - Load ACC to data page register
+   - `LDS` - Load Data Slice - Load ACC to data slice register
    - `SWS` - SWitch to Scratchpad - Switch data access to scratchpad area
    - `SWD` - SWitch to Data - Switch data access to data area